 About 87% of Minnesota’s kindergartners had both doses of the mandated MMR vaccine, which protects against measles, mumps and rubella, this school year, continuing a downward trend.

-Minnesota has reported two measles cases so far in 2025, following 70 cases last year — the highest measles case count since an outbreak in 2017.
+Minnesota has reported two measles cases so far in 2025, following 70 last year — the highest case count since a 2017 outbreak.

 Nationally, nearly 1,000 cases have been confirmed across 30 states this year, with outbreaks especially concentrated in Texas, where two unvaccinated children have died.